xemasiv/my-dev-fixes/README.md

 # my-dev-fixes
 My curated list of dev hacks, notes and fixes.

+## Error retrieving parent for item: No resource found that matches the given name blah blah Material.Widget.Button.Borderless.Colored

+Your newly installed & linked library has sdk version conflicts with your project.

+FIX IT.

 ## Error: EPERM: operation not permitted, unlink

 * Execute `npm install --save` with `--no-bin-links`